plusmancn/huanxin-sdk/README.md

 # huanxin-sdk
-The node sdk of Huanxin Rest API
+The node sdk of Huanxin Rest API for high performance

 ## Install
 ```